adgear/kfc/doc/kfc.md

 * `-T, --tee`
   Output queued messages to stdout, acting like tee.
-A message is relayed to stdout once it hits librdkafka's internal queue, it can still fail to reach the producer.
+A message is relayed to stdout once it hits librdkafka's internal queue, it can still fail to reach the broker.
 See `-E` for more information on failed messages.

 * `-E <file>, --error-file=<file>`
-  Messages that couldn't be sent are append to `<file>`, formatted according to delimiter and key delimiter (if provided).
-There is not guarantee on the ordering of the messages [default: stderr].
+  Messages that couldn't be sent are written to `<file>`.
+There is no guarantee on the ordering of messages [default: stderr].

 ### Consumer options